ConnorTPhoenix/ConnorTPhoenix.github.io/_posts/SAT_data.md

 * There appears to be a negative correlation between Participation Rate and Verbal Score.

 * Similarly, we observe a negative correlation between Participation Rate and Math Score.

-* However there was one significant outlier to this trend within the Math distribution.
+However there was one significant outlier to this trend within the Math distribution.
 OH: [26, 534, 439], where the participation was low (26%) and the Math Score was very low (439).

-* One possible explanation for this phenomenon is that in states with lower participation only higher achieving students are expected to take the exam.
+* One possible explanation for this negative correlation is that in states with lower participation only higher achieving students are expected to take the exam.

 Math Score v.
 Verbal Score